TingquanGao/BenchmarkVINO/README.md

     └── inference.pdmodel
 ```

-And the `model_list.txt` should describe the model to be tested:
+And the `model_list.txt` should describe the models to be tested:

 ```
 PPLCNet_x0_25